gabriel-ing/Quickstarts/Interoperability/BusinessService.md

         // Set the Order ID as the transaction order ID set msg.OrderId = OrderId

-        // Add the processing date and time as an ODBC format datetime string set msg.DateTime = $ZDATETIME($HOROLOG, 3)

         // Set the values from the line of the csv file set ProductId = $Piece(line, ",", 1)